-The noise environment at Eielson AFB is comprised of military aircraft sound including F-16C/D, KC-135R, F-35A, and HH-60s and other types of transient aircraft.
+The noise environment at Eielson AFB comprises military aircraft sound including F-16C/D, KC-135R, F-35A, and HH-60s and other types of transient aircraft.
 Figure 3.2-2 shows the noise contour map for Eielson AFB as of October 2020.
 As identified in the noise map, contours of greater than or equal to 70 dBA lie within the installation boundaries.
 However, the contour lines for 65 dBA extend 1 mile past the northern base boundary.
 Table 3.2-4 summarizes the noise impacts within the 65 dBA noise contour.

-Because of the operational maneuvers, the period of the day in which they occur, and their single event sound level, departures of F-16 and F-35A based at Eielson AFB contribute the highest DNL north of the base.
+Because of operational maneuvers, the time of day they occur, and their single event sound level, departures of F-16 and F-35A contribute the highest DNL north of the base.
 Transient heavy cargo aircraft and F-35A arrivals contribute the highest DNL to the south of the base (USAF 2016).